History of the Belfast Fire Brigade: World War II

 Due to the deteriorating political situation in Europe in the late 1930s, preparation was made in Belfast to protect the city against potential aerial attack from the German Luftwaffe.
 The Belfast Corporation then introduced the Auxiliary Fire Service (AFS).
 The equipment and training available to the AFS, though considerably limited, proved to be an essential service to augment the full-time firemen of the Belfast Fire Brigade.

 During the spring of 1941, Belfast was attacked from the air by the German Luftwaffe.
 On the night of Easter Tuesday, 1941, around 180 German planes dropped 200 tonnes of high explosives on Belfast, and fires from 29,000 incendiary bombs ravaged the city.

 Almost 1,000 people were killed, including two AFS Firemen working in York street, two of only three or four Firemen, depending on the viewpoint, killed in the line of duty in the history of the BFB.
 Over 100,000 people were left homeless in the attack.

-In addition to the local Fire Brigades, assistance was sought and received from the Republic of Ireland Fire Brigades.During the period of the Blitzes the border remained open between the North and the South.For many years later this led to an annual soccer match between the BFB and the DFB with an alternating venue a rather feeble excuse for camaraderie and slaking of thirst!
+In addition to the local fire brigades, assistance was sought and received from the Republic of Ireland Fire Brigades.During the period of the Blitzes the border remained open between the North and the South.For many years later this led to an annual soccer match between the BFB and the DFB with an alternating venue a rather feeble excuse for camaraderie and slaking of thirst!

-On 3 December 1941 legislation was passed to establish a National Fire Service (NFS) throughout Great Britain, whilst legislation was passed in Northern Ireland in 1942.
+On 3 December 1941 legislation was passed to establish a National Fire Service (NFS) throughout Great Britain, whilst the Fire Services (Emergency Provisions) Act (Northern Ireland) 1942 (6 & 7 Geo.
+6. c.
+5 (N.I.)) was passed in Northern Ireland.
 The introduction of the NFS was to overcome difficulties faced by local Fire Brigades during the war effort.